 Metadata that is stored in other formats, such as Exif, IPTC (IIM), GPS, and TIFF, is synchronized and described with XMP so that it can be more easily viewed and managed.
-Other applications and features (for example, Adobe Drive) also use XMP to communicate and store information such as version comments, which you can search using Adobe Bridge.
+Other applications and features also use XMP to communicate and store information such as version comments, which you can search using Adobe Bridge.

 In most cases, the metadata remains with the file even when the file format changes (for example, from PSD to JPG).
 Metadata also remains when files are placed in an Adobe document or project.

-If you’re a C++ or Java developer, use the XMP Toolkit SDK to customize the processing and exchange of metadata.
-If you’re an Adobe Flash® or Flex developer, use the XMP File Info SDK to customize the File Info dialog box.
+If you are a C++ or Java developer, use the XMP Toolkit SDK to customize the processing and exchange of metadata.
+If you are an Adobe Flash® or Flex developer, use the XMP File Info SDK to customize the File Info dialog box.
 For more information, visit the Adobe website.

 Many of the powerful Adobe Bridge features that allow you to organize, search, and keep track of your files and versions depend on XMP metadata in your files.
 Adobe Bridge provides two ways of working with metadata: through the Metadata panel and through the File Info dialog box.